angeleefshaw/Javascript-HTML-CSS-Quiz/README.md

 ![CodeQuizEndButtons](./assets/Next-question-quit-quiz-buttons.png)

-your score will be displayed once you have completed the quiz.
-If you should quit before completing the quiz, your score will still be calculated and given to you.
+Your score will be displayed once you have completed the quiz.
+If you should quit before completing the quiz, your score will be calculated and displayed to you.

 # The Code

-This applicatio features HTML, CSS and Javascript
+This application features HTML, CSS and Javascript